martinreus/martinreus.github.io/_posts/2020-02-01-angular-ssr-translations.md

 }
 ```

 Our new pipe will take two arguments; the first argument takes all `ValidationErrors` a field will output when in error.
-If we look at the definition of Angular's ValidationError interface:
+If we look at the definition of Angular's `ValidationErrors` interface:

 ```typescript
 export interface ValidationError {